 The Old Testament prophet Micah said that when it comes to pleasing God, we must “act justly and love mercy” (Micah 6:8).
 Maybe, that’s why I would like to see the eleventh commandment be: “Thou shalt not be a bystander.”

 - Read the story of Christ in the temple in Matthew 21:12-13; Mark 11:15-17; Luke 19:45-46; and John 2:12-22.
 Make a list of observations about these passages.
 What stands out to you about the way Jesus reacted to injustice?

 - Jesus demonstrated righteous anger in the face of injustice.
 When is the last time you experienced anger in seeing someone mistreated?
 What did you do about it?

 - Have you ever showed injustice to someone?
 Pray and ask the Lord how He might lead you to make that situation right in His eyes.

 - Reach out and help the victims of injustice.
-Consider supporting a ministry like the Hands of Hope, which helps women and children in Africa (www.handsofhopeonline.org); or International Justice Mission, which provides legal intervention and advocacy on behalf of victims of injustice internationally (www.ijm.org).
+Consider supporting a ministry like Women at Risk, which seeks to help trafficking victims (www.warinternational.org); or International Justice Mission, which provides legal intervention and advocacy on behalf of victims of injustice internationally (www.ijm.org).